Cursor vs Tabnine: Which AI Code Assistant is Better in 2026?

 👎 Cons

-• Full VS Code parity not always there
+• Full VS Code parity not always present

 • Heavy resource usage